Agents & Assistants

 For example, an app can display a button like "Summarize the referring channel" in the initial reply.
 When the user clicks the button and submits detailed information (such as the number of messages, days to check, the purpose of the summary, etc.), the app can handle that information and post a message that describes the request with structured metadata.

-By default, your app can't respond to its own bot messages (Bolt prevents infinite loops by default).
+By default, apps can't respond to their own bot messages (Bolt prevents infinite loops by default).
 However, if you set ignoringSelfAssistantMessageEventsEnabled

 to false and add a botMessage